Gifts of Christmas Present

 The following suggestions are just that, suggestions.
 There are as many ways to put together presents, as there are people to give them to.
 So take a gander at these ideas to get you thinking about what the dollar store can do to help relieve both your stress levels and the strain on your wallet.

-Well start with a perennial favorite, the ever-popular spa gift.
+We’ll start with a perennial favorite, the ever-popular spa gift.
 Maybe you know a mom or grandma somewhere who loves to soak in the bathtub.
 This is just the ticket.
 It includes a bath fizzer, a three-pack of scented soaps, a loofah bath sponge and a scented candle.
-All together, it cost under $6 to make and that price includes the attractive wire and plastic container.
+The cost, when purchased at a dollar store, is minimal and includes the attractive wire and plastic container.
 All it needs now is some basket wrap and a pretty ribbon to complete it for gift giving.

 Mmmm, chocolate!
 This tray of tasty treats is just the thing for those who like to exchange gifts between families.
-It has something for everyone, including four individually sized Herseys chocolate packs, a chocolate chip cookie in an embossed tin, some Belgium truffles, a box of chocolate-coated cookies and some After Eight chocolates.
-We also used some wrapped pieces of Belgium chocolate that came in a bag of 11 pieces for $2.
+It has something for everyone, including four individually sized Hersey’s chocolate packs, a chocolate chip cookie in an embossed tin, some Belgium truffles, a box of chocolate-coated cookies and some After Eight chocolates.
+We also used some wrapped pieces of Belgium chocolate that came in a bag of 11 pieces.
 We scattered the balls and bells around the tray to fill in the gaps and added a couple of jingle bell ornaments, just for fun.
-The ornaments cost $1 for a pack of four large ones.
-Dont forget to add a little tape in concealed spots to keep everything in place before you cover it in basket wrap.
-The total cost of this gift, including the metal Christmas tray it sits on, is around $11.

-Heres something that would make a nice hostess gift.
+Here’s something that would make a nice hostess gift.
 Start with a small silver-colored tray.
 We taped a paper Christmas doily onto it and added two wine glasses, some cocktail napkins and some After Eight mint sticks.
 Then, we chose a flat reindeer ornament to add a little holiday sparkle.
-Each piece here was only a buck, even the After Eights, so this gift cost only